-Amazing Books to Read to your Kindergartener that are sure to become a favorite
+Books to Read to your Kindergartener that are sure to become a favorite

 You should read every day.
 There are numerous benefits in reading to your child.
 When young children are read to they learn and understand the concept that letters make sounds and then make words.
 Young children like to turn the pages.
 Children quickly learn that books are structured with a beginning, middle, and an end.
 They will learn to retell a story in their own words.
 Reading together also builds parent/child interaction encouraging discussions.

 This book list is a starting place for your child.
 These books are wonderful to read to your little ones.
 Many of these books are made to be read out loud stories.
 If you are going into your child’s class as a reader, use this list to help find the right book.

 Here are amazing books to read to your Kindergartener.

 This post may contain affiliate links.
-If you purchase through one of these links I may receive a small commision.
+If you purchase through one of these links I may receive a small commission.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information please read my Disclosure Policy

 ABCs of Reading to and With your Child

-20 Books to read to your Kindergartener
+30 Books to read to your Kindergartener

 - Cloudy with a Chance of Meatballs by Judi Barrett